elixir-lang/elixir-lang.github.com/_posts/2017-07-25-elixir-v1-5-0-released.markdown

   * `remove_breaks/0` - removes all breakpoints in all modules
   * `remove_breaks/1` - removes all breakpoints in a given module
   * `reset_break/1` - sets the number of stops on the given id to zero
-  * `reset_break/3` - sets the number of stops on the given module, function, arity to zer
+  * `reset_break/3` - sets the number of stops on the given module, function, arity to zero
   * `respawn/0` - starts a new shell (breakpoints will ask for permission once more)
   * `whereami/1` - shows the current location